-Slow Food UK has seen tangible results for the small-scale producers working with us to revive these foods and retain and sustain local jobs surrounding these economies.
-By preserving these food, creating a market and retaining them as part of the landscape, our long term objective is preserving Britain’s edible biodiversity, and with this, its food security.
+Slow Food UK has seen tangible results for the small-scale producers working with us to revive these foods, and retain and sustain the local jobs surrounding these economies.
+By preserving these foods, creating a market and preserving them as part of the landscape, our long term objective is preserving Britain’s edible biodiversity, and with this, its food security.

 The Chef Alliance engages British based chefs in actively championing small-scale producers, and promoting good quality local and sustainably produced food.

 The Chef Alliance invites chefs who share our Slow Food ethos and are keen to work with our Forgotten Foods programme.
 We encourage chefs to use seasonal Forgotten Foods, helping us to raise awareness of these traditionally British products.
 We have been forging new relationships between chefs and producers, creating the important foundations to defend our edible biodiversity.

 Slow Food is currently helping to preserve 1836 products.